 Applications to the U.S. Department of Justice for six grants related to recidivism reduction and crime reduction for safer neighborhoods totaling $3.34 million.

-Jim Farnam helped found and until February 2014 served as Project Coordinator for the Connecticut Data Collaborative , successfully securing a line item in the Connecticut state budget to support the Collaborative that remains to this day.
+Jim Farnam helped found and until February 2014 served as Project Coordinator for the Connecticut Data Collaborative , successfully securing a line item in the Connecticut state budget to support the Collaborative that has thrived and assumed the role of the Connecticut State Census Data Center.
 He was a founding member of the Open Indicators Consortium which partnered with the UMass Lowell Computer Science Department to develop the Weave data visualization platform.
 He also served from 2011-2012 as Manager of the Community Indicators Consortium, an international learning community of community indicators practitioners, government data providers, and academics studying the field.